 In marketing, the typical 4 P’s (Product, Price, Place and Promotion) have been expanded to the 8 P’s to also include People/Personnel, Process, Physical Evidence, and Publicity.

 Personally, I’d also add a 9th P – Position – since “Place” can either refer to a business’ or organization’s physical location or, in the case of placement, “where” a product is placed on a store’s shelf or in a particular section of a retail location.
-It can also refer to the place the business or service occupies in the consumer’s mind, which is more correctly defined as “Position.”
+“Position” refers to the place the business or service occupies in the consumer’s mind.

 There are also 4 S’s which are seen as categories of caused within the service industry, signified by Surroundings, Suppliers, Systems, and Skills.
 May I also suggest there is a 5th “S,” Significance.
-This would address issues such as human interaction vs. technology assistance.
+This would address issues such as human interaction vs. technology assistance (or, today, Artificial Intelligence).

-For instance, what difference would be created if a company would have a person answer phone calls, rather than a recorded menu, or a voice-recognition system which has a caller responding to a human-sounding voice rather than a caller choosing a number or extension to self-direct their call?
-We’re already seeing a lot of that, and will see significantly more as AI continues to evolve and become more advanced.
+For instance, what difference would be created if a company would have a person answer phone calls, rather than a recorded menu?
+Today, voice-recognition systems powered by AI has a caller responding to a human-sounding voice rather than the caller choosing a number or extension to self-direct their call.